-Few could have anticipated the waves made by the undersubscribed bout fought in Los Angeles on December 1st.
-Some did – the inner circles of team Wilder and team Fury, and perhaps those who sit back, pay attention and, in their meekness, are afforded a glimpse of destiny.
+Few anticipated the waves made by the undersubscribed bout fought in Los Angeles on December 1st.
+Some did – the inner circles of team Wilder and team Fury, and those who pay attention to be afforded a glimpse of destiny.

-The sporting world is hastily catching up with a drama that has been building for years.
+The sporting world is now catching up with a drama that has been building for years.
 Some would say the grand story began after Tyson Fury beat the monopolistic Klitschkos in Germany, returning home to the public apathy to his gallant victory.
-It was a cold mirror that raised unreconciled pains of recent bereavement and a miscarriage, anesthetized with gallons of alcohol and lines of drugs – jeopardizing his license indefinitely.
+It was a cold mirror that raised unreconciled pains of recent bereavement and a miscarriage, anesthetised with gallons of alcohol and lines of drugs – jeopardising his license indefinitely.

 Others might look further back to the occasion an Olympic champion in waiting was humbled by Fury’s prowess during a sparring session, a day that still leaves Anthony Joshua’s corner wincing. …All the while a third, older, man, Deontay Wilder, was forging his way, toppling challengers in reaching out toward his destiny.
 A destiny he shares with both Fury and Joshua.

 Since Wilder v Fury, many commentators have changed tact and proclaimed Fury’s brilliance.
 Fury, Wilder, Joshua have been spoken in the same unequivocal breath by those inspired by the recent Los Angeles bout.
 Stand back and listen, and the names rattle like a game of rock-paper-scissors.
 Will the rematch happen; who will Joshua fight first; when; where?

 We are facing a scenario unprecedented in sporting history.
 Three undefeated heavyweight ‘world champions’ all approaching their zenith.
 So why is no-one treating these Titans with the respect they deserve by investing in a proposal worthy of their potential and their destiny?